ciurca/Quote-Generator/README.md

 ## TO-DOs

-- [ ] add Tweet quote functionality
+- [x] add Tweet quote functionality
 - [ ] add more quotes, beyond business/entrepreneurship
-- [ ] add 'Download as image' functionality (also, research what library could do this)
+- [x] add 'Download as image' functionality (also, research what library could do this) - kind of added it

 Wanna talk?
 DM me [@raduciurca](https://twitter.com/raduciurca).